-Day-to-day the running of livin is over seen by our senior management team made up of a Chief Executive and three executive directors, all of which report directly to livin’s board.
+Day-to-day the running of Livin is over seen by our Executive Management Team made up of a Chief Executive, two Executive Directors and three Strategic Head of Service, all of which report to Livin’s board.

 Colin holds a BA Hons degree in Social Science, Postgraduate Diploma in Housing Administration and a Master’s Degree in Business Administration (MBA), he has been a member of the Chartered Institute of Housing since 1985 and a Fellow since 2004.

 Alan is a Housing and Human Resources professional with over 30 years’ experience in the management and delivery of a range of housing, property and support services.

 In 2009 Alan took his first director’s role with the newly formed Sedgefield Borough Homes.
 With a passion for improving lives and communities, Alan heads up Livin’s Housing, Property Services, Asset Management and Customer Services functions.
 He is also leads on corporate support services including: Business Strategy, Performance Management, Service Improvement, IT, Marketing, PR and Communications.

 Alan has postgraduate diplomas in Housing and Human Resource Management as well as a Master’s in Human Resource Management and is a member of both CIH and CIPD.